A variety of opportunities are available to students who are interested in doing research while in medical school.

-You can start conducting research during the summer between your first and second years of school — and many of our students do.
+You can start conducting research during the summer between your first and second years of school.
 You may continue researching during your second year, provided it does not interfere with your studies.

 In your third and fourth years, you may select research as an elective.

-The OME provides an annually updated list of potential basic science and clinical research mentors at UB and holds a seminar each fall to acquaint students with faculty involved in research.
-The School of Medicine and Biomedical Sciences also maintains a searchable database with information regarding faculty research profiles, interests and publications
+The OME holds a seminar each year to acquaint students with faculty involved in research.
+The School of Medicine and Biomedical Sciences also maintains a searchable database with information regarding faculty research profiles, interests and publications.

-During the academic year, an occasional student may receive financial support for his/her participation if funds are available through a grant or department.
-Most summer experiences provide funding and students usually need to apply and be accepted to the program.
+During the academic year, students may receive financial support for his/her participation if funds are available through a grant or department.
+Many summer experiences provide funding and students usually need to apply and be accepted to the program.